JulianSegunderaBass/distancing-analytics-dashboard/README.md

 ### Running locally

+Use `npm install` in your local project directory to set up the dependencies.

-With your local MongoDB instance running, use `node app.js` to run the file and `node seeder.js` to reset the test data.
+Then, with your local MongoDB instance running, use `node app.js` to run the file and `node seeder.js` to reset the test data.

 [Heroku access link](https://distancing-analytics-dashboard.herokuapp.com/)